codecasm/MMTool/README.md

+# Technologies Used

+This was my first project using Mateialize CSS.
+It is being awesome using it, but it is most likely to Bootstrap CSS.
+Just the name of the classes has been changed and the UI is different as compared to Bootstrap.

 # MMTool

 MMTool is a Mood Measurement Tool, which we can use to conclude the mood of an individual person.<br>